-- Verify that you have installed the VCS 3Q 2014 Agent Pack for SQL Server.
-For more information, see the VCS Agent Pack Readme. - Verify that you have VCS Cluster Administrator privileges.
+- Verify that you have VCS Cluster Administrator privileges.
 This user classification is required to configure service groups. - You must be a local Administrator on the node where you run the wizard.
 If you wish to configure detail monitoring, you must have the permission to log on to the respective SQL Server instance. - Verify that the SQL Server instance is installed identically on all nodes that will participate in the service group. - For configuring a SQL Server service group, you must run the SQL Server Configuration Wizard from the first cluster node where you installed the SQL Server data directories on shared storage.